Beyond the Contact: Discovering Comprehensive Affordance for 3D Objects from Pre-trained 2D Diffusion Models: Limitations Future Works

+\textbf{Low Granularity for Small Objects.} Although our pipeline captures affordance even for small objects (\emph{e.g.}, cup interacting with hand and mouth, as shown in Fig.~\ref{fig:small_object}), the lack of granularity compared to big objects is an existing challenge to solve.

+\textbf{Modelling Hand-Object Interactions.} Diffusion models often struggle to produce high-quality images of hands.
+Future research could benefit from using diffusion models trained specifically on hand images to improve hand generation and employing close-view cameras focused on hands for better modeling.

+\textbf{Possible Improvements in ComA.} We introduce ComA as a new representation for affordances and use it to deduce contact and non-contact information.
+Although our method for deriving contact is well-founded, there are opportunities for enhancement.
+Specifically, incorporating pressure modeling could extend ComA's applicability to deformable objects.
+Additionally, the concept of orientational affordance needs refinement.
+The current approach effectively measures orientation preference using a negated entropy term, but it fails to identify the underlying reasons for this preference.
+For instance, in the case of chair, while human feet often orient towards the ground, attributing this tendency to the object itself overlooks the influence of gravity.
+A valuable future research direction would involve distinguishing and analyzing the reasons behind orientational tendencies.

-\textbf{Expanding to Non-Watertight Mesh.} Our primitive representation can be easily extracted from non-rigid mesh (e.g., human mesh), as long as the mesh provides a closed surface and surface normal can be defined.
-One possible future direction is to improve the primitive representation to be easily extractable from any 3D surfaces (mesh or other surface representations), including non-watertight mesh, and sharp meshes where defining surface normals is non-trivial.
+\textbf{Expanding to Non-Watertight Mesh.} ComA can be easily extracted from non-rigid mesh (\emph{e.g.}, human mesh), as long as the mesh provides a closed surface and surface normal can be defined.
+One possible future direction is to improve ComA to be easily extractable from any 3D surfaces (mesh or other surface representations), including non-watertight mesh, and sharp meshes where defining surface normal is non-trivial.

-\textbf{Evaluation Metrics.} As the first in this direction, we evaluate and justify our method with simple metrics proposed in Sec.~\ref{subsec:quantitativeevaluation}.
-It is worth exploring additional metrics to effectively quantify the validity of our method, especially for comparing the volumetric quality of 3D humans and objects for justification of 2D-to-3D lifting methods.
+\textbf{Evaluation Metrics.} There's potential to explore more complex metrics to accurately assess the effectiveness of our method, particularly when evaluating the volumetric quality of 3D humans and objects to support the use of 2D-to-3D conversion methods.

-\textbf{Potential Applications.} Our new method and representation provide multitudes of possible applications, as demonstrated in Sec.~\ref{sec:application}.
-We list potential downstream applications: (1) Large-scale 3D affordance dataset generation; (2) Object recognition from 3D human posture (similar to Object Pop-up~\cite{objectpopup}); (3) Action recognition from human-object interaction sequence; (4) Application for robotics, especially for humanoids. \fi
+\textbf{Potential Applications.} Our new method and ComA provides multitudes of possible applications, as demonstrated in Sec.~{4.5}.
+We list potential downstream applications: (1) Large-scale 3D affordance dataset generation; (2) Single image HOI reconstruction for any 3D object (as shown in Fig.~\ref{fig:phosapluscoma}); (3) Object recognition from 3D human posture (similar to Object Pop-up~\cite{objectpopup}); (4) Action recognition from human-object interaction sequence; (5) Application for robotics, especially for humanoids.